jon-fox/audio-classifier-tool/README.md

-11/2 fixed package dependency issues by moving class to same build dir 11/3 downloadutil compiling successfully, but not building correctly :/ 11/4 didnt do much today, inbetween waiting for election tomorrow
+11/2 fixed package dependency issues by moving class to same build dir 11/3 downloadutil compiling successfully, but not building correctly :/ 11/4 didnt do much today, inbetween waiting for election tomorrow 11/5 election night, not paying so much time